 - 6. The HS-GW initiates a Gateway Control Session Establishment Procedure with the PCRF as specified in TS 23.203 [19].
-If the HS-GW supports UE/NW bearer control mode, the PCRF provides the rules required for the HS-GW to perform the bearer binding for all the active sessions the UE may establish as a result of the handover procedure. - 7.
+If the HS-GW supports UE/NW bearer control mode, the PCRF provides the rules required for the HS-GW to perform the bearer binding for all the active sessions the UE may establish as a result of the handover procedure.
+For each PDN connection, if the UE has acquired an IPv6 prefix via the 3GPP access, the PCRF returns the IPv6 prefix of UE to the HSGW and the HSGW includes it in the TFT sent to the UE. - 7.
 The UE and HS-GW exchange signalling to establish context to support the bearer traffic environment in use over the E-UTRAN. - 8.
 At any time prior to the Handover Phase, if session maintenance activity is required, the UE or HRPD access network shall perform session maintenance signalling by tunnelling the HRPD session maintenance messages over the S101.
 If QoS parameters require updating, then this step includes the PCRF interaction.
-The MME uses the S101 Session ID to identify the UE context over the S101 interface.

-NOTE 2: Between Step 7 and Step 8 the UE may enter ECM-IDLE state.
-To execute the session maintenance procedures at Step 8 it is necessary for the UE to enter ECM-CONNECTED state.

-9 PCRF interactions due to session maintenance can be initiated by the PCRF or the HS-GW.
+The MME uses the S101 Session ID to identify the UE context over the S101 interface. - NOTE 2: Between Step 7 and Step 8 the UE may enter ECM-IDLE state.
+To execute the session maintenance procedures at Step 8 it is necessary for the UE to enter ECM-CONNECTED state. - 9 PCRF interactions due to session maintenance can be initiated by the PCRF or the HS-GW.
 The PCRF initiates the Gateway Control and QoS Rules Provision Procedure specified in TS 23.203 [19].
 The HS-GW initiates the Gateway Control and QoS Policy Rules Request Procedure as specified in TS 23.203 [19].